 With oat flour and ground flaxseed as it’s two main ingredients, you’ll achieve a perfect consistency every time!
-The dry mix is perfect for meal prepping and lets you indulge your cravings for a tasty pancake when you or your family need a comforting breakfast.

 This post contains affiliate links (including Amazon Associates) and I earn from qualifying purchases.